aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 ### Why are we doing this?

 Current public roadmap is not up to date, which generates uncertainty for the community.
-It is a lot of work to update it, hard to holistically review review it and virtually impossible to respond to it.
+It is a lot of work to update it, hard to holistically review it and virtually impossible to respond to it.

 ### Why should we _not_ do this?

-We do have current public roadmap, just need to invest in keep it actual and get users feedback.
+We do have a public roadmap, just need to invest in keeping it actual and get users feedback.

 ### What is the technical solution (design) of this feature?

 - Develop templates for Half-year and iteration roadmap (reflect business goals, domains, challenges, customer feedbacks)
 - Product Manager generate half-year roadmap
 - Product Manager and contributors create iteration plan
-- Contributes and users comment/vote for each
+- Contributors and users comment/vote for each

 ### What alternative solutions did you consider?